A ghost slug (Selenochlamys ysbryda) is a predatory air-breathing land slug.

 The slug is ghostly white, almost eyeless.
 It kills and eats earthworms whose burrows it may enter with its extremely extensible body.

-This differs from most other slugs in the fact that they have a breathing hole right at the tail, and that they retract like the finger of a glove, appearing to suck their own head inside out.
+This differs from most other slugs in the fact that they have a breathing hole right at the tail and that they retract like the finger of a glove, appearing to suck their head inside out.

 Unlike some British slugs, a good photograph can be identified with certainty.
 The pictures here show some similar species that are often confused with it.

-This combination of elusiveness and distinctiveness makes the species perfect for a public recording project.
+This elusiveness and distinctiveness make the species perfect for a public recording project.

-Scientists need to know more, not just out of curiosity, but because the species could pose a threat to the populations of earthworms.
-It appears to have been introduced from abroad, i.e. to be alien or non-native species, the spread of which may be of concern.
+Scientists need to know more, not just out of curiosity but because the species could threaten earthworm populations.
+It appears to have been introduced from abroad, i.e., to an alien or non-native species, the spread of which may be of concern.

 We would like to thank the then Countryside Council for Wales (now part of Natural Resources Wales) for funding early survey work and dissemination of information in 2009 and others who have spread the word.